ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windows_armpl/1-first-vs-project.md

 Visit Viscual Studio [Downloads](https://visualstudio.microsoft.com/downloads/) page and click the download the installer executable.

-It usually took few minuate to install depend on your network speed.
-Double-click the downloaded installer and set the default configuration to finish the installation.
+Installation typically takes a few minutes, depending on your network speed.
+Double-click the downloaded installer and use the default configuration to complete the installation.

-You can learn how to install C/C++ and LLVM support in this [learning path] (https://learn.arm.com/install-guides/vs-woa/).
+Learn how to install C/C++ and LLVM support in this [learning path] (https://learn.arm.com/install-guides/vs-woa/).

-## Create a sample project
+## Create a Sample Project

 Now, you are ready to create a sample Windows application.